-City staff had one violation for late/nonreporting of disinfection byproducts routine in 2019.
-The violation was for late reporting due to staff turnover and did not have any impact on water quality.
+City staff had 10 violations for late/nonreporting.
+The violations were for late reporting due to staff turnover and did not have any impact on water quality.
 Sample collection schedules have been corrected, and sample results revealed no violations of contaminant levels.